-The Common sea buckthorn (Hippophae rhamnoides) is a shrub of the genus Hippophae in the family Elaeagnaceae.
-Its habitat ranges from Europe to Siberia, China and northern India.
-The common sea buckthorn is the only species used to breed varieties that are still grown for their fruits.
-It is a diverse agricultural crop whose cultivation is very environmentally friendly, and the majority of plants can be used in various ways.
-Sea buckthorn berries and the oil produced from the seeds are healthy.
-Sea buckthorn is also used to make juice, jam and wine.
+The common sea buckthorn (Hippophae rhamnoides) is native to the cold-temperate regions of Europe and Asia.
+It is a diverse agricultural crop whose cultivation is very environmentally friendly, and the majority of plants can be used in various ways: in cosmetics, in traditional medicine, as animal fodder, and for ecological purposes.
+Sea buckthorn berries and the oil produced from the seeds are well-known for their health benefits.
+Sea buckthorn berries are also used to make juice, jam and wine.

 What do sea buckthorns contain?